-Like all immigrant communities in America that were held on the margins, many in this community struggled with poverty and its related problems - especially as and police were willing to allow vice districts to develop in immigrant neighborhoods.
+Like all immigrant communities in America that were held on the margins, many in this community struggled with poverty and its related problems - especially as police were willing to allow vice districts to develop in immigrant neighborhoods.
 An area known as the Stingaree became a haven for gambling, prostitution, opium dens, and other types of illegal activities.
-In an effort to clean up the area in preparation for the Panama-California Exposition of 1915, many of the neighborhood's buildings were simply demolished.
+In an effort to "clean up" the area in preparation for the Panama-California Exposition of 1915, many of the neighborhood's buildings were simply demolished.
 While the Chinatown neighborhood never entirely disappeared, it had diminished considerably following World War II and the repeal of the Chinese Exclusion Act.

 San Diego's Asian Pacific Thematic Historic District was established in 1987, and encompasses old Chinatown, the Japanese Nihonmachi, and the Filipino Quarter.
 The district consists of 22 buildings dating from 1883 to 1930.
 These include the San Diego Chinese Center and the San Diego Chinese Historical Museum.
 The museum dates to 1996 and is housed in a former Chinese mission which was rescued from demolition and moved from another location to its present address.
 The museum includes thousands of artifacts and a Chinese-style garden with a gate dedicated to Sun Yat Sen.

 "Mission & History".
 San Diego Chinese Historical Museum.
 Retrieved 24 March 2017.